calamath/LorePlay/Readme.md

 - Forked from Justinon's standard version 1.5.1
 - Removed embedded LibStub and LibAddonMenu-2.0 libraries, you now need to have LibAddonMenu-2.0 separately.
 - LoreWear now support for three non-English language modes: DE, FR, and JP
+- Support for following DLCs and Chapters: Clockwork City, Summerset, Murkmire, Elsweyr, and Dragonhold.

 - **[COMPATIBILITY-BREAKING CHANGE]**
   The various zone and city recognitions have been rewritten to a brand-new identifier based approach by Calamath, and are no longer language mode dependent.
   As the result, the boundaries of whether the add-on recognizes cities may be slightly different from the standard version.